Knife-wielding man arrested after SWAT standoff in Pearland

 The Pearland Police Department says the man was attempting to break into several homes in the 2400 block of South Washington around 1 p.m.
 Thursday.

-At one point, the man was able to get inside one of those homes, but when he was confronted, he barricaded himself inside a room.
+At one point, the man was able to get inside one of those homes, but when he was confronted by a homeowner, he barricaded himself inside a bathroom.

-The suspect refused commands by police to leave the room, and that is when a SWAT team was called.
+A SWAT team was called when the suspect refused commands to leave the home.
+Negotiators spoke with the man for an hour and a half before they busted in and got him out of the house.

+We spoke with one neighbor who said the man was trying to break into his own home, but then a family pet alerted them to danger.

+"I was just inside my room and I heard the screen door open, and we thought it was my dad trying to come in.
+We didn't think nothing of it," said neighbor Jeremy Kilgore.
+"My dog started barking in my back yard.
+So I got up to go look, and there was man without a shirt on and a knife on his hand."

-The suspect, who has not been named, is a 33-year-old man who was only wearing shorts when he came out of the home.
-He was transported to a hospital to be evaluated.
+Police said the 33-year-old suspect, who has not been named, was found wearing only shorts.
+Again, he was transported to a hospital to be evaluated.

-ON LIVE AT 5, reporter Erica Simon is speaking to a neighbor who had a face-to-face encounter with the suspect.

 Follow Erica Simon on Facebook and Twitter.